 Where to stay in Budapest

-Formerly an old 13th-century monastery, this hotel is located opposite The Fisherman’s Bastion and provides full amenities including a restaurant, bar, gym, and sauna.
+Hilton Budapest: Formerly an old 13th-century monastery, this hotel is located opposite The Fisherman’s Bastion and provides full amenities including a restaurant, bar, gym, and sauna.

 Visit the thermal baths

 You have arrived at the final city of your Prague, Vienna, Budapest itinerary and it is time for a bit of relaxation.
 After settling in at your hotel I suggest a visit to one of the city’s famous natural thermal baths.
 There are many options to choose from.
-The beautiful Gellert Baths with the stunning architecture can be found inside the Gellert hotel.
-The Széchenyi Baths are the most well-known and hold the title of the largest medicinal baths in Europe.
+The beautiful Gellert Baths with stunning architecture can be found inside the Gellert hotel.
+The Széchenyi Baths are the most well-known and hold the title of the largest medicinal bath in Europe.
 Finally, if you are looking for the most traditional baths where locals go, I suggest the Kiraly Baths.

-Central Europe Itinerary – Day 8 Budapest
+Day 8 – Explore Budapest

 Buda Castle & Castle Hill